SBEA is pleased to announce the following SBHS graduating seniors have received scholarship awards for 2019.

 The Joyce Sherman Memorial Scholarship

 The Joyce Sherman Memorial Scholarship provides a generous award to one South Brunswick senior every year.
 This scholarship, currently valued at $8,000, is payable at $2,000 per year over four years of college.
 The student selected is recognized for academic excellence (minimum 3.6 unweighted GPA), outstanding character, and community service as well as having a demonstrated financial need.
-Nominations are submitted in the Spring and are read by the SBEA Executive Board.
+Nominations are submitted in the Spring.
 The candidate selected to receive this scholarship is announced at the High School Senior Awards ceremony in June.

-NEW THIS YEAR – Students may self-nominate for The Joyce Sherman Memorial Scholarship through Naviance when applying for local scholarships.
+Students may self-nominate for The Joyce Sherman Memorial Scholarship through Naviance when applying for local scholarships.
 This is in addition to SBEA members being able to nominate students.
-Student applications are due by the Naviance deadline, which is March 23, 2018.
+Student applications are due by the Naviance deadline, which is April 5, 2019.

 There are two SBEA Scholarships, which are awarded to SBHS seniors.
 Each is in the form of a one-time scholarship valued at $1,000.
 SBHS students apply through Naviance as part of the local scholarship program.
 A committee made up of at least one SBEA member from each level (elementary, middle and high school) reviews all of the applications, and winners are announced at the SBHS Senior Awards ceremony in June.